salesforce/rules_spring/springboot/unwanted_classes.md

 This can cause problems such as:
 - multiple jars have the same class, but at different versions
 - an unwanted class carries a Spring annotation such that the class gets instantiated at startup
+- a jar file should never be deployed to production, by version_conflict_policy

-These problems are difficult to diagnose.
+These problems are difficult to detect ordinarily.
 The Spring Boot rule has a set of strategies and features for dealing with this situation, which unfortunately is somewhat common.

+## Detection

 ### Detecting Duplicate Classes